Normalized topological indices discriminate between architectures of branched macromolecules: Phase space of normalized topological indices

 where $\lambda_i$ are the eigenvalues of the Laplacian matrix, $\mathcal{L}=\mathcal{D}-\mathcal{A}$, and $\mathcal{D}$ and $\mathcal{A}$ are the degree matrix and the adjacency matrix of the tree (or, more generally, graph), respectively.
 The degree matrix is a diagonal matrix of node degrees $d(i)$, $\mathcal{D} = \mathrm{diag}(d(i))$, while the adjacency matrix is a $(0,1)$-matrix where $\mathcal{A}_{ij}=1$ if and only if nodes $i$ and $j$ are connected by an edge.
 Second order network coherence has mainly been used in networks to characterize the variance of fluctuations in consensus systems with additive noise~\cite{patterson2014consensus}.
 The atom bond connectivity index is degree-based and defined as

 It has first been used as a molecular structure descriptor to study different properties of alkanes~\cite{estrada1998atom,estrada2008atom}.

-The phase space formed by the pair of indices $(\ABC,H_2)$ permits us to discriminate between tree topologies at {\em fixed} tree size $N$ (Fig.~\ref{fig:2}a) significantly better than if we would have used either of the two indices alone (Fig.~S6 in SI).
-We can furthermore trace the boundary of this phase space with special cases of tree topologies, ranging from linear tree and dumbbell trees to star tree, star-like trees, and spider tree (Fig.~\ref{fig:2}b), which provides us with a basic understanding of topologies found in different regions of the phase space.
+The phase space formed by the pair of indices $(\ABC,H_2)$ permits us to discriminate between tree topologies at {\em fixed} tree size $N$ (Fig.~\ref{fig:2}a) significantly better than if we would have used either of the two indices alone {or a different combination of two indices such as the commonly used Wiener and Randić indices $W$ and $R$ (Fig.~S6 in SI)}.
+We can furthermore trace the boundary of the $(\ABC,H_2)$ phase space with special cases of tree topologies, ranging from linear {and dumbbell trees} to star {trees}, star-like trees, and spider {trees} (Fig.~\ref{fig:2}b), which provides us with a basic understanding of topologies found in different regions of the phase space.